 The back shows the quilting more clearly.

 I decided to do a video showing how I stitched out these geometric patterns for anyone who hasn’t tried them yet, so check it out below if you’re interested!
-I didn’t include the wavy triangle design because Angela has a class which includes a lesson that one, so I don’t want to infringe on that 🙂
+I didn’t include the wavy triangle design because Angela has a class which includes a lesson on that one, so I don’t want to infringe on that 🙂

 For now, I’m back to working on another variation of the appliquéd leaf quilts I’ve shown you in the past.
 Until next time …